Palestine (region): Ancient period

 The region was among the earliest in the world to see human habitation, agricultural communities and civilization.
 In the late 4th millennium BCE, during the Early Bronze Age, there were areas of permanent Egyptian settlement in the southern Levant; land beyond these areas was inhabited by the Egyptians seasonally.
 The area of permanent settlement included Tell es-Sakan on the Mediterranean coast, which is the oldest known fortified Egyptian settlement and was likely the administrative centre of the region.
 During the Bronze Age, independent Canaanite city-states were established, and were influenced by the surrounding civilizations of ancient Egypt, Mesopotamia, Phoenicia, Minoan Crete, and Syria.
 Between 1550 and 1400 BCE, the Canaanite cities became vassals to the Egyptian New Kingdom who held power until the 1178 BCE Battle of Djahy (Canaan) during the wider Bronze Age collapse.

+Three cities listed in the Egyptian Onomasticon of Amenope (c.
+1100 BCE) - Gaza, Isdud (Ashdod) and Asqalan - are mentioned in association with a people named as Peleshet (Philistines).
+This is the first indication for the emergence of the Philistine pentapolis, five city-states each ruled by a king, and that for some 550 years, exercised some independence, even when subjected to overarching and alternating Egyptian or Assyrian imperial rule.